SharinaS/Cloud-Engineering-Fundamentals/VPC.md

-Should be able to build a VPC from memory to pass the AWS Certified Solutions Architect Exam.
+Big Hint: You should be able to build a VPC from memory to pass the AWS Certified Solutions Architect Exam.

 # What is a VPC
+VPC = "Virtual Private Cloud"

 A virtual data center in the cloud.

 A VPC is a *collection* of internet gateways, route tables, network access control lists (ACLs), security groups, EC2 instances, private and public subnets.

+A VPC consists of:
-* VPC consists of IGWs(Virtual Private Gateways)
+* IGWs(Virtual Private Gateways)
+* Route Tables
+* Network Access Control Lists (stateless)
+* Subnets (1 subnet = 1 availability zone)
+* Security Groups (stateful)

 Amazon VPC lets you provision a virtual networking environment.
 You can fully control it, and customize it.
 You can have security groups and network access control lists to help control acces to AWS EC2 instances in each subnet.